 Snowmobiling in Norway is almost as popular as cross-country skiing.
 It seems like everyone in Kirkenes owns at least one snowmobile to help them get around.
 There are a number of snowmobiling tours offered.
 If you are on a Hurtigruten cruise, you can even book them directly from the ship.

 We hadn’t been on snowmobiles since our epic Iceland journey, but when Roar asked if we wanted to join him, we weren’t going to say no!
-And while zipping along the fjords we saw several tours from BarrentsTours and Kirkenes Snow Hotel with large groups of riders.
-As you snowmobile in Kirkenes watch out for the King Crab traps that dot the ice in the Norwegian fjords.
+While zipping along the fjords, we saw several tours from BarrentsTours and Kirkenes Snow Hotel with large groups of riders.
+As you snowmobile in Kirkenes, watch out for the King Crab traps that dot the ice in the Norwegian fjords.
 Norwegian citizens are allowed to catch 10 King Crab per year.
-And although the fishing is easiest during the warmer summer months, wooden structures with pulleys are still built on the ice during the winter for fishermen who want their King Crab fix in the winter.
+And although the fishing is easiest during the warmer summer months, wooden structures with pulleys are still built on the ice during the winter for fishermen who want their King Crab fixed in the winter.

 10. Ice Fishing in Arctic Norway

 We made ourselves comfortable on the reindeer hides and began the age-old ice-fishing tradition of waiting for something to bite.
-While we waited we drank a delicious black-currant tea popular with locals.
-Unlike traditional teas, the drink was exploding with fruit flavor and Christina and I drank our fill.
+While we waited, we drank a delicious black-currant tea that was popular among locals.
+Unlike traditional teas, the drink was exploding with fruit flavor, and Christina and I drank our fill.
 The boys snacked on hot dogs and Kvikk Lunsj (a popular Norwegian chocolate bar).

 Unfortunately for C, his thick socks were still in our luggage, which had been misplaced by the airline in Oslo.
 His toes became pretty cold.
-But luckily Roar had another treat for us.
+But luckily, Roar gave us another treat.
 He pulled out some foot warmers (heated packets you place inside your shoes).
 Before long, C could feel his toes again, and his mood improved drastically.

 D, on the other hand, was far more comfortable.
 And with the lack of action on our fishing lines, he ended up having a great nap in the comfort of the reindeer hide and the shelter of the snowmobile sled.